Continuous Audio Language Models: Experiments and results

-\looseness=-1 Tab.~\ref{tab:speech_evals} shows that the 1-step Consistency model outperforms the RQ-Transformer with 8 RVQ on all our automatic and human based metrics as well as on speed.
-For automatic metrics, we compute PPX and VERT \cite{ppx_vert}.
+\looseness=-1 \textbf{Results:} Tab.~\ref{tab:codec_speech} shows that our 32-dimensional VAE matches an 8-RVQ Mimi codec on MOSNet \citep{mosnet}, which measures audio quality, and exceeds it on the ABX metric \citep{abx}.
+ABX evaluates phonetic discriminability by testing whether a word like “bat” is represented closer to another “bat” utterance than to a similar-sounding word like “bit”, based on latent distances. \looseness=-1 Tab.~\ref{tab:speech_evals} shows that the 1-step Consistency model outperforms the RQ-Transformer with 8 RVQ on all our automatic and human based metrics as well as on speed.
+For automatic metrics, we compute PPX and VERT as introduced by \citet{ppx_vert}.
 The PPX metric measures the semantic meaningfulness of the generated speech.
-To do so we generate 1000 excerpts of speech of 30 second, we use Whisper \cite{whisper} to compute textual transcriptions and finally compute the negative log-likelihood of the text tokens with a Mistral 7B LLM \cite{mistral7b} and convert it to Perplexity.
-Because a model that generates poorly diverse but good quality sentences would perform well on the PPX metric, the authors of \cite{ppx_vert} introduce the VERT metric (for diVERsiTy) which is a geometric mean of self- and auto-BLEU metrics.
+To do so we generate 1000 excerpts of speech of 30 second, we use Whisper \citep{whisper} to compute textual transcriptions and finally compute the negative log-likelihood of the text tokens with a Mistral 7B LLM \cite{mistral7b} and convert it to Perplexity.
+Because a model that generates poorly diverse but good quality sentences would perform well on the PPX metric, the authors of \citep{ppx_vert} introduce the VERT metric (for diVERsiTy) which is a geometric mean of self- and auto-BLEU metrics.
 We use the official implementation from the fairseq \cite{fairseq} repository.

 To assess perceptual quality, we conduct two human evaluation studies involving 50 participants and 50 randomly selected examples from the English test set.
 Each participant rates 10 examples across the following evaluation protocols: For Acoustic Quality, participants are presented with all model continuations for the same prompt, including the ground truth reference, and rate the acoustic quality of each continuation on a 1 to 5 scale.
 For Meaningfulness, participants are shown two continuations of the same prompt and select the one that is the most meaningful.
 These pairwise preferences are used to compute an Elo score (see Sec.~\ref{sec:human_evals}).